founder

 • TheCapitol.Net; Capitol Hill workshop for 20 senior acquisition managers at the FAA; lecture on the state of the contemporary media (Sept.
 2018); PAID

-• Boston University, Distance Learning Program in Washington; Delivered lecture entitled, Why Be Hysterical When You Can Be Happy?
+• Boston University (Distance Learning Program, Washington); Delivered lecture entitled, Why Be Hysterical When You Can Be Happy?
 Trump isn’t Anything New (July 2018); PAID

 • TheCapitol.Net; Capitol Hill workshop for 25 senior acquisition managers at the FAA; lecture entitled “The Media: Before Trump and After Trump” (May 2018); PAID

-• Georgetown University (MA in Journalism); Freelancing for Journalists, panelist (Nov.
+• Georgetown University (MA, Journalism); Freelancing for Journalists, panelist (Nov.
 2017)

-• Boston University (Distance Learning Program in Washington); Lectured students on the media’s role in Donald Trump’s rise to power (Feb.
+• Boston University (Distance Learning Program, Washington); Lectured students on the media’s role in Donald Trump’s rise to power (Feb.
 2017); PAID

-• Johns Hopkins University (MA in Government & Public Policy Program); co-moderated debate watch party with SAIS professor and former US Senate candidate Robert Guttman (Fall 2016)
+• Johns Hopkins University (MA, Government & Public Policy); co-moderated debate watch party with SAIS professor and former US Senate candidate Robert Guttman (Fall 2016)

-• Boston University (Distance Learning Program in Washington); Lectured journalism students on the ins and outs of covering Congress (April 2016); PAID
+• Boston University (Distance Learning Program, Washington); Lectured journalism students on the ins and outs of covering Congress (April 2016); PAID

-• American University (MA in Journalism Program); On panel with Tracy Jan of The Boston Globe, discussing tips and tricks to covering Congress (Sept.
+• American University (MA, Journalism); On panel with Tracy Jan of The Boston Globe, discussing tips and tricks to covering Congress (Sept.
 2015)

 • Institute on Political Journalism & U.S. Programs/ The Fund for American Studies (GW University); Lecture debunking calls for a virtual Congress (Summer 2015)

-• Washington Press Foundation, Paul Miller Washington Reporters Fellowship; Guest lecture on changing relationship between contemporary press corps and today’s lawmakers (Oct.
+• Paul Miller Washington Reporters Fellowship (Washington Press Foundation); Guest lecture on changing relationship between contemporary press corps and today’s lawmakers (Oct.
 2014)

-• American University (MA in Journalism Program); Guest lecture on social media’s impact on Congress for NPR Senior Washington Editor Ron Elving's course Public Affairs Reporting (Sept.
+• American University (MA, Journalism); Guest lecture on social media’s impact on Congress for NPR Senior Washington Editor Ron Elving's course Public Affairs Reporting (Sept.
 2014)

 • Public Radio News Directors Inc. annual conference; On panel entitled “Covering Congress” with Ailsa Chang of NPR & Todd Zwillich of PRI (June 2014)

-• Covenant College; Lecture: “Partisanship: How did we get here and is the media complicate?”
-(Summer 2013)
+• Covenant College; Lecture: “Partisanship: How did we get here and is media complicit?”
+(2013)

-• Leadership for Healthy Communities Conference; Panelist on new media techniques (Fall 2012)
+• Leadership for Healthy Communities Conference; new media techniques panel (Fall 2012)

-• WAMU 88.5 News; panel on covering political conventions with popular radio host Kojo Nnamdi (Fall 2012)
+• WAMU 88.5 News; political conventions panel w/popular radio host Kojo Nnamdi (Fall 2012)

 • Institute on Political Journalism (Georgetown); Lecture entitled “Contemporary Media Competition: You v.
 Your Subject” (Summer 2012)